mwood77/winderoo/README.md

   <br>
   <br>
   <p>
-    Winderoo is open source firmware which adds "smart" functionality, and a GUI, to your <a href="https://github.com/mwood77/osww" target="_blank">OSWW</a> or other microcontroller equipped watch winder.
+    Winderoo is open source firmware which adds <i>smart functionality</i> to your <a href="https://github.com/mwood77/osww" target="_blank">OSWW build</a> or microcontroller equipped watch winder. <i>Smart functionality</i> includes a Web UI (fully-translated in 5 languages!), OLED screen support, start timer, and more!
   </p>
 </div>